MGrim934/ionic-mobile-app-project/README.md

 I decided to tie each task type to a colour that is passed to the view when displaying a list.
 This creates different colour styles for each button or heading for each category.
 A small feature, but one that differentiates each category from each other.

+###Errors
+If you find a bug, please feel free to contact me!
+If you experience unexpected behaviour, try clearing all data (in the settings tab), shutting the app down and reloading the app.
+I have done my best to work out as many issues and potential errors as possible.

 ###More Information